How Does AI Writing Detection Work And Is It Accurate?

 If you see anything under 80% I wouldn't be too confident about accusing it as being AI.
 There's just too many unknown and unprovable variables to account for.
 Just look at what's happening to students across the world.

+We also tested eight of the most popular AI detectors in 2024, and guess what?
+None of them even came remotely close to a 100% accuracy.
 Take all the results you see with a grain of salt, as they really are just predictions.

-Their have even been tools that claim to bypass AI detection.
-Tools like Undetectable.AI and HideMyAI try to get around detectors, making the problem even worse.
+But there have even been tools that can bypass AI detection.
+Tools like Undetectable AI and HideMyAI can get around detectors, showing low accuracy of even the strictest AI detection tools.

 How Do AI Detectors Work